 The amount of time you spend on your projects and practices is entirely up to you.
-Some people just come for the weekends and are thrilled and proud to be able to carve out that much time for nature and community in their lives.
+Some people just join for the in person and/or online sessions and are thrilled and proud to be able to carve out that much time for nature and community in their lives.
 Others make this a truly immersive experience by devoting dedicated time to it every day at home.
 Each month, you’ll be given a list of suggested assignments and at-home work that you can focus on.
 This list is divided into three levels: Basic, Intermediate, and Advanced.
 If you want to take a deep dive, you can do all of it—but doing none of it is fine, too!
 Whatever you’re called to do is what is right for you, and we’ll support you!

-Some participants pay for the whole journey in a lump sum, while others pay monthly.
-Please keep in mind that this is a 9-month program and you are committing to paying the total cost for the year whether or not you attend all of the sessions or choose to leave the program.
-We can’t take in new students if someone misses a class, so in order to budget and plan we need a long-term commitment!
-We understand the challenges of this and apologize for the necessity in our current financial reality, which we are also working to shift and make more equitable.
-Barter and trade are available to offset costs if paying the break even cost ($350/month or $3150) is inaccessible for you.
+There is a lot of information to be found here about payment!
+Logistically, we currently accept payments via cash, check, or PayPal.
+Some participants are able to pay for the whole journey in a lump sum, while others pay monthly.
+Please keep in mind that this is a complete program and you are committing to paying the total cost for the year whether or not you attend all of the sessions or choose to leave the program.
+We can’t take in new students if someone misses a class, so in order to budget and plan we need a long-term commitment from everyone!
+We understand the challenges of this and apologize for the necessity of it in our current financial reality, which we are also working to shift and make more equitable.
+Barter and trade are available to offset costs if paying the break even costs is inaccessible for you.
+And we are happy to offer Indigenous Tuition Waivers and Reparation Awards to qualifying applicants.
 Please contact us to discuss this more if money is a barrier for you.
-And keep in mind that there are several tuition waiver and reparations pricing programs for which you might qualify!

 I see that this is a diverse community.
 I’m worried that I might say the wrong thing and hurt someone... or be hurt myself!
 What should I do?